 A standard piece of advice is to get the biggest hoop you can afford.
 I would agree with that in large part.
 Hoop size is very important.
 Every embroiderer will bump into “hoop envy” at some point.
 Here you are, happily stitching your monograms and then someone has to put something like this in front of you and suddenly you “need” a bigger hoop.

 I strongly suggest that people wait until they can afford at least a 5×7 (or 13ommx180mm) hoop.
-The Brother PE 770 (that’s another affiliate link) is a very popular choice at this size and is usually in the range of $600.
+The Brother PE800 (that’s another affiliate link) is a very popular choice at this size and is usually in the range of $550 at the time of this writing.
 There are a few people out there who are perfectly happy with a 4×4 hoop and I take my hat off to them.
 The vast majority outgrow it very quickly when they realize that it is best suited to newborn items and monograms.
 Even a toddler shirt will look better with a 5×7 design.
 Many In the Hoop designs start at 5×7 because sometimes there is just no way to make it work smaller.
 If you can stretch your budget to a bigger hoop, you will appreciate it.
 Each jump in size opens more and more opportunities.

 What else should I consider?